We get a lot of questions, which is really great! We are so happy that you’re interested in horses.

 Hrimnir fra Stafholtsveggjum – September 18

-Goslari fra Grafarkoti – He hasn’t picked a birthday yet (insert eye roll).
+Goslari fra Grafarkoti – August.
+Like, the entire month (insert eye roll).

 Q: Why do you wear a muzzle?